Ulrik Frederik Gyldenløve: Career and holdings in Denmark

 Gyldenløve spent long periods away from Norway, either in Copenhagen or on diplomatic missions abroad.
-Between August 1778 and July 1673, he only visited Norway on one occasion in the summer of 1668.
+Between August 1668 and July 1673, he only visited Norway on one occasion in the summer of 1668.
 1671 saw him appointed as Lord Chamberlain (Overkammerherre).
 In 1661, he was created a Blue Knight.
 In 1671, he was created a White Knight.

 He played a central role in Danish politics.
 Together with Frederik Ahlefeldt and Peder Schumacher Griffenfeld, he played a key role in Christoffer Gabel's fald in 1670.
 A dispute with Griffenfeld, who served as Chancellor of Denmark, in 1673 forced him back to Norway.
 In 1679, he moved back to Copenhagen.
 He would only visit Norway four more times during his remaining years as governor-general of Norway.

 His holdings in Denmark included Kalø (1661-70), Østrup im Asminderød (1670-78), Mørup in Fjenneslev (1672-78), Tybjerggaard at Præstø (1672-78), Christiansholm, Turø (1674-1702), Gyldenlund (1671-83), Skjoldenæsholm at Ringsted and Sorgenløss at Kongens Lyngby (1692?-1702).

-On 22 March 1669, King Christian V of Denmarkm Gyldenløve's half brother, presented him with a large parcel of land on the new square Kongens Nytorv in Copenhagen.
+On 22 March 1669, King Christian V, Gyldenløve's half brother, presented him with a large parcel of land on the new square Kongens Nytorv in Copenhagen.
 Gyldenløve built his new mansion (now known as Charlottenborg Palace after a later owner) from 1672 to 1683 as the first building on the new square.
 The adjacent Nyhavn canal was initially known as Gyldenløve's (New) Canal.
 The Gyldenløve Mansion's extensive garden occupied most of the land on the south side of the canal.

-In 1700, he 1800, he sold the Gyldenløve Mansion to dowager queen Charlotte Amalie.
+In 1700, he sold the Gyldenløve Mansion to dowager queen Charlotte Amalie.
 In Copenhagen, he also owned Gyldenløve's Little Mansion on Bredgade and Nlågård outside the city.

 Personal life and legacy

 Count Ulrik Frederik married three times: He first married in 1659 Sophie Urne (1629–1714), daughter of Jørgen Urne and Margrete Marsvin, who he had to leave for his second marriage with Marie Grubbe (1643–1718) 1660, from whom he was divorced after nine years in 1670.
-His third wife was Countess Antoinette Augusta von Aldenburg (1660–1701), eldest daughter of Anton I, Count von Aldenburg und Knyphausen (by his first wife, Countess Auguste Johanna zu Sayn-Wittgenstein-Hohenstein), legitimated son of Anton Gunther, who belonged to the Delmenhorst cadet branch of the House of Oldenburg whose senior line became hereditary kings of Denmark.
+His third wife was Countess Antoinette Augusta von Aldenburg (1660–1701), eldest daughter of Anton I, Count von Aldenburg und Knyphausen (by his first wife, Countess Auguste Johanna zu Sayn-Wittgenstein-Hohenstein), legitimated son of Anton Gunther.
+He belonged to the Delmenhorst cadet branch of the House of Oldenburg whose senior line became hereditary kings of Denmark.
 Ulrik Frederik's two first marriages ended in divorces, but he has descendants from the first and third.

-He had many children, both legitimate and illegitimate, four of whom lived to adulthood, married and left descendants:
+He had many children, both legitimate and illegitimate, four of whom lived to adulthood, married, and left descendants: